-People’s calendars fill up fast.
-One of the benefits of sending save-the-dates is that you can alert guests of your wedding date and location.
-That way, they can jump on booking travel and accommodations for the weekend.
-The sooner they know this information, the sooner they can set travel alerts to get good deals on attending your wedding, if it’s far away for them.
-If it’s nearby, they can simply mark it on their calendar and be thankful that you gave them a heads up.
+Let's face it: Calendars can fill up fast.
+One of the benefits of sending save-the-dates is that they alert guests of your official wedding date and location, which is ultra helpful when travel is involved.
+That way, they can jump on booking airfare and accommodations for the weekend—or at the very least, set up travel alerts to snag future sale fares to attend your wedding, if they live far away, or you're planning a destination wedding.
+Even if they live nearby, they can still mark it on the calendar and will be thankful that you gave them a head's up.

-They Know If They Are Invited Or Not
+They'll Know for Sure That They Are Invited

-You’ll Need to Know Your Guest List Early
+You’ll Need to Finalize Your Guest List ASAP